Travel Reports » Germany

 Categories: Travel reports, Europe, Germany

 Less than a month ago we were already hiking with alpacas on the Moselle and were completely enthusiastic about it.
 That is why we did not miss the time to go for a walk with these sugar-sweetened animals here in Bayerisch-Schwaben.
-The Lama and alpaca farm “Sajama Lama” From the monastery Roggenburg we drove in the morning to Schönenberg/Jettingen-Scheppach in the district of Günzburg, because here we were arranged with Doris, the owner of the Lama and Alpaca farm Sajama …
+The Lama and alpaca farm “Sajama Lama” From the monastery Roggenburg we drove in the morning to Schönenberg/Jettingen-Scheppach in the district of Günzburg, because here we were arranged with Family Rauch, the owner of the Lama and Alpaca farm …

 » Read the full blog post